mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

 18. In FSlint, highlight all paths shown in the *Search path* window and click the *Remove* button.

-### 2.3 Delete Binary Indentical Training Images That Exist 'Within-Sets' Across Train and Test Sets
+### 2.3 Delete Binary Indentical Training Images That Exist 'Across-Train-and-Test-Sets'

 19. In FSlint, ensure that the 'Duplicates' option (left panel) is seleced.
 Add the `ISIC (A)/2016/train` dir and the `ISIC (A)/2016/test` dir to the Search path.
 Click the *Find* button.
 When results are returned, if you want to delete the oldest duplicate image files, click *Select > within groups > select all but newest*.
 If you want to delete the newest duplicate image files, click *Select > within groups > select all but oldest*.
 Click the *Delete* button to delete the selected image files.
 Ensure that you only have train image files selected in the search results.
 To unselect individual test images, hold *Ctrl* and click left mouse button on the image file(s) in the results window you want to exclude from deletion.